SomValentino/BilbaytTestSolution/README.md

 5. bilbayt.web.app: The react.js web project for the front end application.

 # Running Solution with Docker
 The solution including the web api, database and front end applications has been setup to run with docker as shown in the docker-compose.yaml file in the root directory.
-If you docker installed in your system, Run the command below in your cmd:
+If you have docker installed in your system, Run the command below in your cmd:

 ```
 docker-compose up --build
 ```
-The command with create docker containers for the api, react.js app and mongo database.
-The containers can be accessed in the following urls:
+The command will create docker containers for the api, react.js app and mongo database.
+The containers can be accessed with the following urls:

 a.
 API:  http://localhost:5000/swagger
 b.
 Web App: http://localhost:3005